Skip to main content

 Stopping

-We all need a break on the hill or a moment to regroup with our ski buddies, but don’t do it in the middle of the groomer.
+We all need a break on the hill or a moment to regroup with our ski buddies, but don’t do it in the middle of the trail.
 Stopping suddenly in the middle of a slope is a surefire way to cause an accident, and if you stop on the far side of a blind rise — or worse, the landing of a jump — you’re going to have an angry skier or snowboarder crash into you without even knowing you were there.
 Make sure you can see all around you and be seen by skiers coming from whatever angle.
 If you’ve had a crash, get to the side of the slope as quickly as possible before putting your skis back on and setting off again.

-Rossignol Skis
+Rossignol skis

 Image used with permission by copyright holder